 Saturdays & Sundays, 10am-2pm

-Sharing & Accessibility: Tools are expensive, take up space, and many we use once or twice per year.
-By pooling our resources together we create a much greater and more affordable variety of items for everyone to use.
+Sharing & Accessibility: Tools are expensive, take up space, and may only get used once or twice per year.
+By pooling our resources together we create a much greater and more affordable variety of items for everyone.

 Education & Empowerment: Everyone has the ability to create the things they want.
 Through classes, skill sharing, and friendly information every person can learn how to use the tools they need to accomplish their projects.